 No collaboration is allowed on the exams.
-For homework problems, collaboration is allowed and encouraged, assuming each of you has first spent some time (about 30 minutes) working on the problem yourself.
+For homework problems, collaboration is allowed, assuming each of you has first spent some time (about 30 minutes) working on the problem yourself.
 However, no written transcript (electronic or otherwise) of the collaborative discussion should be taken from the discussion by any participant.
+Furthermore, discussing ideas is okay but viewing solutions of others is not.
 It will be assumed that each of you is capable of orally explaining the solution that you turn in, so do not turn in something you don't understand.
+Students are responsible for understanding this policy; if you have questions, ask for clarification.